Mario-Sko/quotation-generator/README.md

 # Quote Generator with Typing Effect

-This is my project from the Unit 5 of my frond-end developer study at the Openclassrooms.
+This is my project from the unit 5 of my frond-end developer study at the OpenClassrooms.

 Requirements:
 - Build a random quote generator .